 The ultimate product of a representation election is a certification.
-If a union has received a majority of the valid votes in any election, including a self-determination election, a certification of representative should be issued.
+If a union has received a majority of the valid votes in any election, except for an Armour-Globe self-determination election, a certification of representative should be issued.
+In an Armour-Globe self-determination election, a certification of results issues, regardless of the results of the election.
+Public Service Co. of Colorado, 365 NLRB 1017 (2017).